 Regular readers would know I’m a born-again Tasmanian, living the dream life after a sea-change from the mainland.
-Our feature writers (who are “real” Tasmanians) research things to do and annual events; places to eat & drink and great shopping experiences in order to write their reports.
+Our feature writers research things to do and annual events; places to eat and drink and great shopping experiences in order to write their reports.
 From guest authors and die-hard enthusiasts, we extract as much information as legally possible about their local secrets.
-And we also bring you articles from Mike Fry, professional photojournalist and passionate west coast resident.

 Who is Roger Findlay?

 Hi, my name is Roger Findlay.
 I am an Englishman.
 I came to Australia in 1981 after spending four years under the apartheid regime of South Africa.
 My wife, Jeanette, is from Cape Town and we had to leave the country to marry.

 I have a mechanical engineering background and all of my 46 years in the workforce have been in that field.
 I am edging closer to retirement now and have an ideal job at TAFE.